On the powerful values of polynomials over number fields: Introduction and main results

 \section{Introduction and main results}

-Let $k$ be a number field.
-We let $\OO_k$ denote the ring of integers of $k$.
-Given integer $ s\geq 2$, an element $\alpha$ of $\OO_k^*$ is called $s$-{\it powerful} if for each prime ideal $\p $ of $\OO_k$ dividing the principle ideal $(\alpha)$ we have $\op(\alpha)\geq s$.
+Let $k$ be a number field and denote by $\OO_k$ the ring of integers in $k$.
+Given integer $ s\geq 2$, an element $\alpha$ of $\OO_k$ is called $s$-{\it powerful} if for each prime ideal $\p $ of $\OO_k$ dividing the principle ideal $(\alpha)$ we have $\op(\alpha)\geq s$.
+For convenience, we suppose that $0$ is an $s$-powerful element for any $s\geq 2$.
 This definition immediately extends to elements of $k$.
 Clearly, any $s$-power in $k$ is an $s$-powerful element.
-Given $f \in k[x]$ of degree $r\geq s $, we say that $f$ is an {\it $s$-powerful polynomial} if each irreducible factor of $f$ has multiplicity at least $s$.
-It is clear that any $s$-power in $k[x]$ is an $s$-powerful element.
+Similarly, given a polynomial $f \in k[x]$ of degree $r\geq s $, we say that $f$ is an {\it $s$-powerful polynomial} if each irreducible factor of $f$ has multiplicity at least $s$.
+It is clear that any $s$-power polynomial in $k[x]$ is $s$-powerful.

-The powerful values of polynomials have been studied by several authors in the literature, \cite{daven}, \cite{riben}, \cite{shinz}, \cite{wal}, and the recent work \cite{hpas1} that has considered the problem both on the number fields and the function fields.
-In the case of the numebr field, in \cite{hpas1}, the author used a conjecture of Vojta's on the bounded degree algebraic numbers to get his results.
-In this paper, we assume the following equivalent version of the Vojta's conjecture that is an extension of the Roth's theorem in Diophantine approximation to bounded degree extensions.